-In accordance with rules and regulations adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide our stockholders access to our proxy materials on the Internet, including the proxy statement and the accompanying form of proxy (collectively, the "Proxy Statement") and the Company's annual report to stockholders (the "Annual Report"), which consists of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017 (the "2017 Form 10-K").
-Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") was distributed on or about [], 2018 to our stockholders of record as of the close of business on the Record Date.
-Stockholders are able to (1) access the proxy materials on a website referred to in the Notice or (2) request that a printed set of the proxy materials be sent, at no cost to them, by following the instructions in the Notice.
-You will need your 12-digit control number that is included with the Notice to authorize your proxy for your shares through the Internet.
-If you have not received a copy of the Notice, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41st Floor, New York, NY 10022 or you can call us by dialing 212-813-4900.
+In accordance with rules and regulations adopted by the SEC, we have elected to provide our stockholders access to our proxy materials on the Internet, including the proxy statement and the accompanying form of proxy (collectively, the "Proxy Statement") and the Company's annual report to stockholders (the "Annual Report"), which consists of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "2019 Form 10-K").
+Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") was distributed on or about April 10, 2020 to our stockholders of record as of the close of business on the Record Date.
+Stockholders are able to: (1) access the proxy materials on a website referred to in the Notice or (2) request that a printed set of the proxy materials be sent, at no cost to them, by following the instructions in the Notice.
+You will need your 16-digit control number that is included with the Notice to authorize your proxy for your shares through the Internet.
+If you have not received a copy of the Notice, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41 st Floor, New York, NY 10022 or you can call us by dialing 212-813-4900.

 All proxies will be voted in accordance with the instructions contained therein.
-Unless contrary instructions are specified, if the accompanying proxy is executed and returned (and not revoked) prior to the Meeting, the shares of TCG BDC's common stock represented by the proxy will be voted (1) FOR the election of two Director candidates nominated by the Board, (2) FOR the ratification of the selection of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2018 and (3) FOR the proposal to approve the application of a minimum asset coverage ratio of 150% to the Company (the "Asset Coverage Ratio Proposal").
-Should any matter not described above be properly presented at the Meeting, the named proxies will have discretion to vote the shares thereby represented in accordance with their judgment.
+Unless contrary instructions are specified, if the accompanying proxy is executed and returned (and not revoked) prior to the Meeting, the shares of TCG BDC's common stock represented by the proxy will be voted (1) FOR the election of one Director candidate nominated by the Board, (2) FOR the ratification of the selection of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and (3) in the discretion of the named proxies on any other matters that may properly come before the Meeting or at any postponement or adjournment thereof.